intmus/inttheory22-23/_18-tonal-sequences/a1-tonalsequences.md

 w:C:I V vi iii IV I IV V{% endcapture %}
 {% include abc-example.html number="9" abc=ex9 %}

 This sequence takes its name from the German Baroque composer, Johann Pachelbel, who composed a canon using this sequence as its foundation.
 Since then, the harmonic progression has become a common structure on which to build multiple styles of music.
-The comedian Rob Paravonian satired many of these takes in his now famous "Pachelbel Rant". **(Caution: contains strong language)**
+The comedian Rob Paravonian satired many of these takes in his now famous "Pachelbel Rant". **(Caution: contains language not suitable for all ages)**

 <iframe width="560" height="315" src="https://www.youtube.com/embed/JdxkVQy7QLM" frameborder="0" allowfullscreen></iframe>